 Don’t believe me?
 Try Googling “your name” right now.

 If you have a fully fleshed out LinkedIn profile, it should come up as the first search result for “your name”, or at least within the first several results.
+(This may not hold true if you have a common name.)

 If you have NO LinkedIn profile or one with very little content, you won’t have that valuable search result associated with “your name”, like so many of your job seeking competitors do.